szabgab/perlmaven.com/README.md

 These are the source files of the articles published on http://perlmaven.com/ and its subdomains.

 Copyright Gabor Szabo except where the =author field explicitly shows someone else.
-Translations are copyright the translator (mentioned in the =translator field of each file) and Gabor Szabo.
+Translations are copyright the translator (mentioned in the =translator field of each file) and Gabor Szabo, or the author of the specific article.

+License: all the Perl 5 examples are free software.
+You can redistribute them under the same terms as Perl 5.10.

 FORMAT